Jonathan Ferguson (pilot)

-Jonathan Ferguson (1915 – 1974) was an Irish electrical technician who worked as a scientific civil servant in the Ministries of Aircraft Production and Supply.
+Jonathan Ferguson (30 October 1915 – 31 May 1974) was an Irish electrical technician who worked as a scientific civil servant in the Ministries of Aircraft Production and Supply.
 During the Second World War, he flew aircraft with the Air Transport Auxiliary.
 In 1958, he had sex reassignment surgery.

 Early life

-Ferguson was born in Lurgan on 30 October 1915 to Edward and Jessie Robertson Ferguson (née Fyfe) on 30 October 1915, and was first educated at Lurgan High School and College.
-He then studied electrical engineering at technical colleges while working as a demonstrator for electricity boards in Northern Ireland and England.
+Ferguson was born in Lurgan on 30 October 1915 to Edward and Jessie Robertson Ferguson (née Fyfe), and was first educated at Lurgan High School and College.
+He studied electrical engineering at technical colleges while working as a demonstrator for electricity boards in Northern Ireland and England.
 He then joined British Thomson-Houston to work on switchgear and, from there, became a technical assistant at the Ministry of Aircraft Production.
 Ferguson joined the Women's Engineering Society (WES) in 1940, joining the Council in 1947 and staying involved until the late 1950s.
 Ferguson represented WES on the Scholarship panel for the Amy Johnson Memorial Scholarship which was set up to support young women to further their flying careers.